cassiebreviu/FormRecognizer/README.md

 - Click `New Step`
 - `List blobs` Step
     - Search for `Azure Blob Storage` and select `List blobs`
-    - Select the ellipsis click `Create new connection` if your storage account isnt already connected
+    - Select the ellipsis click `Create new connection` if your storage account isn't already connected
         - Fill in the `Connection Name`, `Azure Storage Account name` (the account you created), and the `Azure Storage Account Access Key` (which you can find in the resource keys in the Azure Portal)
         - Then select `Create`
     - Once the storage account is selected click the folder icon on the right of the list blobs options.
 You should see all the containers in the storage account, select `raw`.